Spring Frequently Asked Questions

 A: Unused retail points (those included with the meal plans) will be forfeited at the end of the academic year.
 Points added during the academic year will not expire except after one year of inactivity.

 Q: Where can I use my meal plan?

 A: Meal plans may be used at any Student Affairs Dining location on campus.
-This includes Campus Center Food Court, Jamba Juice, Stir Fresh, Pizza Hut, Ba-le, Simply to Go, Starbucks, The Market and at the Hale Aloha and Gateway House cafeterias.
+This includes Campus Center Dining, Jamba Juice, Starbucks, Pizza Hut, Ba-le, Simply To-Go, Stir Fresh, The Market, and at the Hale Aloha and Gateway House cafeterias.

 What should I bring?

 ON MOVE-IN DAY...

 Halls have carts or dollys to help you move your stuff into your room but it would be faster if everything is boxed or bundled together.
 Please note that the following halls DO NOT HAVE AN ELEVATOR: